pretix/pretix/doc/development/structure.rst

     This directory contains nearly all source code.

     base/
-        This is the django app containing all the models and methods which are essential to all of pretix's features.
+        This is the Django app containing all the models and methods which are essential to all of pretix's features.

     control/
-        This is the django app containing the front end for organizers.
+        This is the Django app containing the front end for organizers.

     presale/
-        This is the django app containing the front end for users buying tickets.
+        This is the Django app containing the front end for users buying tickets.

     helpers/
         Helpers contain a very few modules providing workarounds for low-level flaws in